45 Chair | House of Finn Juhl

 The 45 Chair in walnut with 'Vegetal' leather upholstery.

-In a review of Finn Juhl's stand at the exhibition in 1945, the architect Erik Herløw wrote;
+In a review of Finn Juhl's stand at the Cabinetmakers' Guild Exhibition in 1945, the architect Erik Herløw wrote:

 The 45 Chair in walnut with 'Nalia' upholstery in the colour '0430'.
 Photo: Elisabeth Heltoft for Sahco

-Finn Juhl's original watercolour depicting the 45 Chair from 1945.
+Finn Juhl's original watercolor depicting the 45 Chair from 1945.
 Photo credit: Pernille Klemp, Designmuseum Danmark

 Follow us on Instagram